-- Unacceptable collaboration.

-- What is unacceptable?
+- Unacceptable collaboration (all assignments and quizzes are individual work). - What is unacceptable?
 There is a difference between discussing assignments and solutions with fellow students and working together on the solutions to the point where the work submitted is clearly not individual work.
-If in doubt, ask your instructor.

-- Copying of another student's assignment.

-- Using a language model or other AI system to generate solutions for you in any way or amount. - ◆ Allowing another student to copy your work ← this is also an Academic Offense - Sharing your assignment with another student electronically or otherwise ← this an Academic Offense for both students. - Using another student's assignment or work as a "template" or "starting point" for your own work. ← this an Academic Offense for both students - Using sites dedicated to sharing assignment solutions or aiding cheating, including but not limited to Course Hero, OneClass, and Chegg. - Using code from an external source (text, instructor, course website) where a student's own code is expected (if in doubt, ask your instructor)
+If in doubt, ask your instructor. - Copying of another student's assignment. - Using another student's Western, Pearson, or Proctortrack accounts for any reason. - Using a language model or other tool to generate solutions for you in any way or amount.
+This includes tools such as ChatGPT. - Allowing another student to copy your work ← this is an Academic Offense for both students. - Sharing your assignment with another student electronically or otherwise ← this an Academic Offense for both students. - Using another student's assignment or work as a "template" or "starting point" for your own work. ← this an Academic Offense for both students - Using sites dedicated to sharing assignment solutions or aiding cheating, including but not limited to Course Hero, OneClass, and Chegg.

+Using code or work from an external source (text, instructor, course website, generative AI, etc.) where a student's own code/work is expected (if in doubt, ask your instructor)